DOWNY FREE & GENTLE

 Client: WNBA | 25th Anniversary

-Role: Creative Direction + Art Director + Designer
+Role: Creative Direction + Art Direction + Designer

-Designed in collaboration with Caroline Chas, Carly and Victor Roman.
-Creative Director: Adrian Chan
+Designed in collaboration with Caroline Chas and Victor Roman.

-To mark its 25th anniversary, the Women's National Basketball Association aimed to honor the league's standout players since its creation in 1997.
+To celebrate its 25th anniversary, the WNBA set out to honor the standout players who’ve shaped the league since 1997.

 T